Dressed Herring Salad Recipe

 The shape of the salad purely depends on you and serving plate or container in which you will store the salad.
 I used a large ring mold to make this salad.

-• Second layer is herring cut into small pieces.
-If you bought the whole herring, divide it into fillets, peel them, get rid of bones and cut fillets into small cubes.
+• The second layer is herring cut into small pieces.
+If you bought the whole herring, divide it into fillets, peel them, get rid of bones, and cut fillets into small cubes.
 Smear this layer with mayo.

 Step_2 How to make herring salad

-• Cut onion the way you`d like it to be in you salad (thin and small slices in my case).
+• Cut the onion the way you`d like it to be in your salad (thin and small slices in my case).
 You can also have it marinate for 10 minutes in vinegar + a pinch of salt and sugar.
 Add mayo over it.

 Step_3 How to make herring salad

-• Peel cooled down carrot, grate it the same way as potatoes, and layer it over onion.
-Do not forget to cover with mayo again.
+• Peel cooled down carrot, grate it the same way as potatoes, and layer it over the onion.
+Do not forget to cover it with mayo again.

 Step_4 How to make herring salad